VSOL Straddle Strategy

 Frequently asked questions

-- A straddle on VSOL is the straddle strategy applied to VSOL (etf).
+A straddle on VSOL is the straddle strategy applied to VSOL (etf).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With VSOL etf trading near $9.80, the strikes shown on this page are snapped to the nearest listed VSOL chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With VSOL etf at $10.03 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed VSOL chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the VSOL straddle priced on this page is roughly $8.84 and $11.17 at expiration, derived from end-of-day chain premiums.
+The breakeven for the VSOL straddle priced on this page is roughly $8.42 and $11.58 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current VSOL market-implied 1-standard-deviation expected move is approximately 92.86%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The VSOL market-implied 1-standard-deviation expected move in the same options snapshot is approximately 10.26%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.